TSSaint/Autocineti/README.md

 - A controller manages the app's data
 - An expression displays values on the page
 - A filter formats the value of an expression

+### On Directives:
+Directives bind behavior to HTML elements.
+When the app runs, AngularJS walks through each HTML element looking for directives.
+When it finds one, AngularJS triggers that behavior (like attaching a scope or looping through an array).